short-greg/mistify/README.md

 Mistify consists of several subpackages

+- **mistify**: Contains the core functions used for fuzzification and inference.
 - **mistify.fuzzify**: Modules for building fuzzifiers and defuzzifiers.
+Contains a variety of shapes or other fuzzification and defuzzification modules to use.
-- **mistify.infer**: Modules for performing inference operations such as Or Neurons, Intersections, etc.
+- **mistify.infer**: Modules for performing inference operations such as Or Neurons, Intersections, Activations etc.
 - **mistify.process**: Modules for preprocessing or postprocessing on the data to input into the fuzzy system
-- **mistify.activate**: Activations to perform on memberships or to use before fuzzification etc.
-- **mistify.functional**: Contains the functional definitions for many of the operations.
+- **mistify.systems**: Modules for building systems more easily.
+- **mistify.utils**: Contains utilities used by other modules in Mistify.

 ## Usage